planetfederal/workshops/tutorials/osm-routing/src/index.rst

 * estimate the time needed to travel along roads in SQL
 * use `pgr_dijkstra` to do shortest-path queries
 * create SQL Views in GeoServer to publish a routing service
+* use the Boundless SDK to create an application
 * write a client that can make parameterised SQL queries